ateeb-ali/NSproject-IDS/README.md

 ---
 ## Notice
-Developed for academic and learning purposes
+Developed for academic and learning purposes only

-## Project Structure